Arkhorse/FuelManager/README.md

 * [ModComponent](https://github.com/dommrogers/ModComponent/releases/latest)
 <!--* [RadialMenuUtilities](https://github.com/Arkhorse/RadialMenuUtilities/releases/latest)-->

-In addition to this, I have made changes to how the archives are handled.
-You must download the archive named , as that contains the various asset stuff.
-If you are using ModdersGearToolbox, download FuelManager.ModdersGearToolbox.modcomponent in addition to the Shared one, this contains the recipes and whatnot.
-If you are not using ModdersGearToolbox, download FuelManager.modcomponent instead.

 ### Install Steps
 * Download `FuelManager.dll`, `FuelManager.Shared.modcomponent` and `FuelManager.modcomponent` from the [releases page](https://github.com/Arkhorse/FuelManager/releases)
 * Move `FuelManager.dll`, `FuelManager.Shared.modcomponent` and `FuelManager.modcomponent` into your mods folder.